 Finding the embassy

-Take free shuttle from the international terminal to the domestic terminal.
+Take the free shuttle from the international terminal to the domestic terminal.
 Upon disembarkation, turn right and go down into the subway.

 Take the subway (300 yen) to Tojin Machi station and take Exit 1.
 Walk straight for several minutes until you reach the first major intersection you come to.
 Cross the street and take an immediate right.
 Walk for another few minutes until the next major intersection.
 Across the way you’ll see a building with a Korean flag — that’s it!